james2doyle/Swipe.js-WordPress-Plugin/README.md

 ------------

 ### Creating Slides
 Install the plugin as usual.
 You will see a new custom post option type called SwipeJS.
-Create a new post.
+Create a new post in this section.
 Give it a title and a featured image.
-Done.
 All the posts are in ascending order.
-This means that the newest slide will appear as the last image.
+This means that the newest post will appear as the last image.

 ### Options
 You will see a new SwipeJS option in your settings menu.
 In here you will find all the settings for the slider.
 All the options are the same as the original swipe.js slider.